 The human skeletal and muscular system is the focus of this course.
 Students learn the surface complexity of the human body and how to represent it realistically.

 Possible careers include those of commercial artists or illustrators.
-The U.S. Bureau of Labor Statistics (BLS) projects employment of craft and fine artists will grow two percent, slower than the average for all occupations, between 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS) projects employment of craft and fine artists will grow one percent, showing little or no change, between 2018 and 2028.
 Competition will be extremely intense for freelance and salaried positions because the supply of people with creative talent will exceed the supply of jobs.
-The BLS reported an average annual salary of $54,170 for all fine artists as of May 2015.
-During that time, craft artists averaged $35,710 per year.
+The BLS reported an average annual salary of $49,380 for all fine artists as of May 2018.
+During that time, craft artists averaged $34,240 per year.

 Continuing Education Information